Context menus

 Context menus are a good place to add actions that the user performs infrequently, such as downloading a screenshot.
 If you think an action will be used more commonly, you might want to create a more discoverable way to invoke it.

-There are separate context menus for workspaces, blocks, and workspace comments, each of which you can customize.
+Context menus can be added to any item that implements the IContextMenu interface and the IFocusableNode interface.
+By default, this includes workspaces, blocks, and workspace comments, each of which you can customize.
 You can also customize context menus on a per-block or per-workspace basis.

 How context menus work